MarshallJDem/NeuralNetwork/README.md

 # NeuralNetwork
-Huge neural network and big data research project that predicts runescape stock trends, written in Java.
+Neural network and big data research project that predicts runescape stock trends, written in Java.

 The class NeuralNetworkF is the main class and is a feed-forward neural network that has customizable variables, such as:
   - Number of Hidden Layer